-Our new Indigenous Collection this term has arrived.
-Poetry, sci-fi, graphic novels, non-fiction and more from Indigenous writers has been added to our special collections for you to explore.
-See them on display by the entrance to the library, or view the collection online, here.
+Our Indigenous Collection showcases poetry, sci-fi, graphic novels, non-fiction and more from Indigenous writers.
+See them on display in the library, or view the collection online, here.
 All books are available to be checked-out overnight.
-Resources on diversity and decolonization can be found here.
+Further resources on diversity and decolonization can be found here.

 Privacy in the Library